-The Wildebeest migration is an annual migration between Tanzania and Kenya of approximately one and a half million wildebeest; and one of the most sought-after wildlife experiences for wildlife and nature enthusiasts.
+The Wildebeest migration is an annual migration between Tanzania and Kenya of approximately one and a half million wildebeest.
+It is one of the most sought-after wildlife experiences for wildlife and nature enthusiasts.

-This incredible spectacle is an ever-moving circular migration between the Serengeti-Mara ecosystem and in fact; also includes Zebra who often lead the wildebeest; plus other hoofed wildlife.
+This incredible spectacle is an ever-moving circular migration between the Serengeti-Mara ecosystem.
+In fact; this also includes Zebra who often lead the wildebeest; plus all the other hoofed wildlife.

-It is the river crossings that are the most exciting as the herds gather on the river banks till one of them takes the plunge into the river and the rest start to follow; creating a feast for crocodiles; eagerly awaiting this phenomenon.
+It is the river crossings that are the most exciting.
+The herds gather on the river banks till one of them takes the plunge into the river and the rest start to follow.
+This creates a feast for crocodiles; eagerly awaiting this phenomenon.

-Another exciting time to visit is during the wildebeest rutting season which is a frenzied three-week-long bout of territorial conquests and mating.
+Another exciting time to visit is during the wildebeest rutting season.
+This is a frenzied three-week long bout of territorial conquests and mating.
 Replenishing the species is the brief population explosion that produces more than 8 000 calves a day before the 1 000 km pilgrimage begins.

 This map gives you an indication of the migration circle.